victools/jsonschema-generator/slate-docs/source/includes/_motivation.md

 – I really missed the strong Java typing!), I realized that the existing JSON Schema generation libraries typically expected some specific annotations throughout the code base for the sole purpose of generating a JSON Schema.
 I surely wasn't expecting our developers to go through hundreds of classes and specifying schema parts (by this time Draft version 7) throughout the codebase.
-And none of the existing generation library seemed to allow for methods to be documented (understandable, if you only aim at documenting a JSON structure, but not good enough for my purposes after all).
+And none of the existing generation libraries seemed to allow for methods to be documented (understandable, if you only aim at documenting a JSON structure, but not good enough for my purposes after all).